BillyTheSquid21/markov-text-generator/README.md

       -s S, -span S      The max number of words to group together into a token.
 Higher span may reduce chain accuracy for shorter texts, but allows for more complex output.
       -l L, -length L    Length of the output text
-      -p P, -prompt P    Prompt to generate text from An example usage would be:
+      -p P, -prompt P    Prompt to generate text from -n N, -number N    Max number of files to read in a folder.
+Defaults to 16 -c C, -cores C     Max number of cores to use.
+Defaults to 4 An example usage would be:

     python .\main.py -t "default_long.txt" -s 2 -l 300 -p "There was a dark and frightening sun"